dinhbrandon/friendforge/README.md

 # Module3 Project Gamma

-## 🚧 Project Template Todos 🚧

-- [ ] ❗❗❗This section should be GONE by the time students see it ❗❗❗
-- [x] `.gitignore`
-- [x] `.gitlab-ci.yml`
-- [ ] `README.md`
-  - [ ] getting started instructions
-    - [ ] end of week deliverables
-      - domain model
-      - page flow diagram
-      - wire frames
-      - repo is setup
-      - Heroku account setup
-      - deployed
-    - [ ] project layout
-    - [ ] how to do the initial deploy
-- [x] `docker-compose.yml`
-  - front-end
-  - token/novel backend
-- [x] gitlab ci file
-  - build & deploy under-construction page to git-lab pages
-  - build & deploy token backend

-## 🚧 End of Project Template Todos 🚧
----

 ## Getting started

 You have a project repository, now what?
-The next section lists all of the deliverable that are due at the end of the week.
+The next section lists all of the deliverables that are due at the end of the week.
 Below is some guidance for getting started on the tasks for this week.

-## Week #13 deliverables

-### Checklist
-- [ ] Gitlab project is setup
-- [ ] Heroku account is setup
-- [ ] The skeleton app is deployed to GitLab pages and Heroku

-### Deliverables
+## Deliverables
-- [ ] Domain model
 - [ ] Wire-frame diagrams
 - [ ] API documentation
+- [ ] Project is deployed to Heroku/GitLab-pages
-- [ ]
+- [ ] GitLab issue board is setup and in use

 ## Project layout